MariaMoor/DisasterPipeline/README.md

 ![Graph1](/screenshots/Screenshot1.png)

-If you putt your message in the input line if will be classified into 36 categories:
+If you put your message in the input line if will be classified into 36 categories:

 ![Graph2](/screenshots/Screenshot2.png)